simonzalan/vitmav45-nagyhazi/README.md

 # vitmav45-nagyhazi

-Ez a repo a Deep Learning a gyakorlatban Python és LUA alapon (BMEVITMAV45) című tárgy keretein belül elvégzendő nagyházi feladat nyomonkövethetősége miatt lött létre.
+This repository has been created to store files and notes related to the university course "Deep Learning a gyakorlatban Python és LUA alapon (BMEVITMAV45)".

-Csapatnév: 	Ch1cken_run
+Team name: 	Ch1cken_run

-A csapat tagjai:
+Members of the team:

 Galacz Barnabás (neptun: )
 Szabó Zoltán (neptun: )
 Simon Zalán (neptun: IOL89K)

-A vélasztott feladatunk:
+Selected topic:
-Gyártási hibás termékek azonosítása konvolúciós autoenkóderrel
+Identification of defective products with a convolutional autoencoder